Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 That's what I want to do.

-So the people in jail would actually call me Jay Jean Wentworth.
+So the people in jail would actually call me Jay Gene Wentworth

-this is when you're doing doctor shopping at this point at that point i was doing doctors and
+And this is when you're doing doctor shopping at this point?

-prescriptions and all that which i did that for 20 years of my life i did that since 2000 listen
+and prescriptions and all that, which I did that for 20 years of my life.

 Now I'm sponsoring people to the doctor.